Experienced Employment Attorney in Florida/

 According to the Fair Labor Standards Act (FSLA), it is unlawful for companies to retaliate against or get even with workers who file a complaint regarding their employer’s alleged unlawful policies.

 If an employer has retaliated against you for speaking out about fraud, abuse or waste in the workplace, you have the law on your side.
 We will investigate the facts and defend your rights as a whistleblower.
 You can receive compensation or reinstatement if your employer has retaliated against you for reporting claims of fraud, abuse and waste.

 Is your pay correct?
 Under the Fair Labor Standards Act, employers must pay minimum wage and overtime to eligible (nonexempt) employees.

-The employment law attorneys at Feldman Williams have secured millions of dollars in wages for our clients.
+The employment law attorneys at the Feldman Legal Group have secured millions of dollars in wages for our clients.
 We will take all necessary legal actions against reluctant employers to make sure you get the payment you are owed.